-Blackmail is an act of coercion using the threat of revealing or publicising either substantially true or false information about a person or people unless certain demands are met.
+An act of coercion using the threat of revealing or publicising either substantially true or false information about a person or group unless certain demands are met.
 It is often damaging information and may be revealed to family members or associates rather than to the general public.

 A list of entities that are not considered trustworthy and are blocked or denied access.

-BlueBorne is a type of security vulnerability by which hackers can leverage Bluetooth connections to penetrate and take complete control over targeted devices.
-BlueBorne affects ordinary computers, mobile phones, smart cars and wearable gadgets.
+A type of security vulnerability by which hackers can leverage Bluetooth connections to penetrate and take complete control over targeted devices.
+BlueBorne affects ordinary computers, mobile phones, smart devices and wearable gadgets.

-BlueKeep is a vulnerability in the Remote Desktop Protocol (RDP) that can affect the Windows Vista, Windows 7, Windows XP, Server 2003 and Server 2008 operating systems.
+A vulnerability in the Remote Desktop Protocol (RDP) that can affect the Windows 7, Windows Vista, Windows XP, Server 2003 and Server 2008 operating systems.

 A program that performs automated tasks.
 In a cyber security context, a malware-infected computer that carries out tasks set by someone other than the device's legitimate user.

-A collection of computers infected by bots, remotely controlled by an actor to conduct malicious activities without the user's knowledge, such as to send spam, spread malware, conduct denial of service activities or steal data.
+A collection of computers infected by bots and remotely controlled by an actor to conduct malicious activities without the user's knowledge, such as to send spam, spread malware, conduct denial of service activities or steal data.

-An incident that results in unauthorised access of data, applications, services, networks and/or devices by bypassing their underlying security mechanisms.
+An incident that results in unauthorised access to data, applications, services, networks and/or devices by bypassing their underlying security mechanisms.

-Broadband is a wide bandwidth data transmission which transports multiple signals and traffic types.
-In the context of internet access, Broadband is used to mean any high speed internet access that is always on.
+Wide bandwidth data transmission which transports multiple signals and traffic types.
+In the context of internet access, broadband is used to mean any high speed internet access that is always on.

-Occurs when your browser settings are changed without your knowledge or consent.
-Your browser may persistently redirect to malicious or other unwanted websites.
+Occurs when browser settings are changed without the user's knowledge or consent.
+The browser may persistently redirect to malicious or other unwanted websites.

-The list of web pages a user has visited recently - and associated data such as page title and time of visit - which is recorded by web browser software as standard for a certain period of time.
+The list of web pages a user has visited recently — and associated data such as page title and time of visit — which is recorded by web browser software by default.

 A flaw or error in a software program.

-Business email compromise attacks are a form of cybercrime which use email fraud to attack business, government and non-profit organisations to achieve a specific outcome which negatively impacts the target organisation.
+Attacks that are a form of cybercrime which use email fraud to target business, government and non-profit organisations to achieve a specific outcome which negatively impacts the target organisation.